Fokoue22/jenkins-docker-ci-cd-pipeline/README.md

 ### Follow all the steps to install `JENKINS in and UBUNTU server` with the following git repo [this page](https://github.com/Fokoue22/Deploy-Jenkins-on-Ubuntu-EC2-Instance.git)

-### 5. Create a GitHub repository with index.html file and a Dockerfile.
-You can as well pull mu own repo.
+### 1. Create a GitHub repository with index.html file and a Dockerfile.
+You can as well pull my own repo.
 ```
 git pull https://github.com/Fokoue22/docker-and-jenkins-integration.git
 ```
 ![Alt text](images/repo-for-jenkins.png)

-### 4. Let create our first jenkins pipeline that display `Hello World!`
+### 2. Let create our first jenkins pipeline that display `Hello World!`
 1. click on `New Item`(That means i would like to create a job)
 2. Enter an item name `docker-image-build-automation-job` select an item type `Pipeline` and press `OK`
 3. Click on the newly created job `docker-image-build-automation-job`